DarenShamoun/TakeAwayGame/README.md

 ## Basic Gameplay
 Ask each player for their name.
-The game should initialize the game with a random number of piles and a random number of stones in each pile.
+The game initializes with a random number of piles and a random number of stones in each pile.
 The first player starts.
-When the game is over the program should display the name of the winning player and prompt to play another game.
+When the game is over the program displays the name of the winning player and prompt to play another game.

-The game must only allow legal moves:
+The game only allows legal moves:
 - When it is a players turn they must remove at least 1 stone
 - A player cannot remove more stones than are in a single pile
 - A player may remove stones only from 1 pile per turn

-After each player turn the game should redraw the current state of all remaining piles.
+After each player turn the game redraws the current state of all remaining piles.
-Do not display piles with 0 stones.
+Does not display piles with 0 stones.

 ## command line arguments: